Paul Green (Australian politician)

-Paul Green (born 28 May 1966 in Liverpool, New South Wales), an Australian former politician, was a member of the New South Wales Legislative Council representing the Christian Democratic Party from 2011 to 2019.
+Paul Green (born 28 May 1966 in Liverpool, New South Wales), an Australian former politician, was a member of the New South Wales Legislative Council representing the Christian Democratic Party (CDP) from 2011 to 2019.

 Early years and background

 Green is a Christian and was a Pastor at the Mannahouse Ministries from 1994 to 2005.
 He completed a Bachelor of Nursing at the University of Wollongong and practiced as a registered nurse before starting a small business.
 He is also a photographer and videographer and studied leadership at Hillsong Bible College.

 Paul Green has been a member of the South Coast Branch of the Christian Democratic Party since 2004.

 Political career

 Prior to being elected to Parliament Paul Green was a Councillor for the City of Shoalhaven (2004–2012), Deputy Mayor from 2007 to 2008 and Mayor from 2008 to October 2012.
 He contested election to the Australian Senate in 2007 and 2010, however was unsuccessful in attaining a quota on both occasions.
 He also ran for the NSW Legislative Assembly seat of South Coast and received over 2,700 first preference votes – a +4% swing for the CDP.

 At the 2011 election, Green was elected 19th out of 21 members elected to the Legislative Council.
 He, alongside Christian Democratic Party leader, Fred Nile, holds the balance of power in the New South Wales Legislative Council.
 The party advocates "a Christian response to policy and laws" and say that they are "committed to working with the Government of the day".
 At the 2019 election, Green was defeated after being overtaken by the Animal Justice Party on preferences.
 On 15 April he made a concession announcement after the release of final preference distribution results.

 In November 2019, it was revealed that he is under suspension from the CDP.

 Paul Green has been the chair or deputy chair of numerous Parliamentary committees including the Committee on the State Senate Bill 2015, Committee No. 6 – Planning and Environment, Committee No. 2 – Health and Community Services and the Committee on Electricity Supply, Demand and Prices in New South Wales.

 In the 2021 local government elections, Green unsuccessfully attempted to reenter local politics by running for mayor of the City of Shoalhaven.
 He received 25.5% of the vote, placing second the Greens candidate.